aticiadem/Weather-App-With-Compose/README.md

 # Weather-App-With-Compose

-In this repository i made weather app with using Jetpack Compose.
-Datas is coming from internet.
+In this repository I made Weather app with using `Jetpack Compose`.
+Data is fetching from Internet.
 You can look in [here][1].

 Libraries Used
 --------------